seL4/docs/Hardware/RISCV.md

     repo sync
     ```

-6. Build the RISC-V sel4test image and run sel4test
+7. Build the RISC-V sel4test image and run sel4test

+    You will need to make sure that `$RISCV/bin` has been added to your
+    `PATH`.

     ```bash
     mkdir build-riscv && cd build-riscv